 In Modesto, cockroaches are a very common problem.
 They breed quickly, they’re highly invasive, and they can be hard to exterminate.
-Fortunately, at Modesto pest, we are highly experienced in exterminating cockroaches and putting measures in place to keep them away permanently.
+Fortunately, at Official Pest, we are highly experienced in exterminating cockroaches and putting measures in place to keep them away permanently.

 Currently, there are around 4,000 species of cockroaches throughout the world and 70 that we know about in the United States.

 Below we’ll discuss the most common cockroaches we find in Modesto.

 The American cockroach, also known as the “palmetto bug” ranges in size from 1 to 2 inches in length.
 It has an oval shaped body, a reddish-brown color, and a lighter-colored pail head with small wings.
 They’ll enter your home through drains, sewers, under doors, and anywhere else they can squeeze in.
 They’re commonly found in restaurants, bakeries, and anywhere else there is food in abundance.
 This includes your kitchen and food supplies.